sensu/sensu-docs/content/sensu-go/5.21/sensuctl/_index.md

 If you are using Docker and you do not include the environment variables to set administrator credentials, the backend will initialize with the default username (`admin`) and password (`P@ssw0rd!`).
 {{% /notice %}}

+Your ability to get, list, create, update, and delete resources with sensuctl depends on the permissions assigned to your Sensu user.
+For more information about configuring Sensu access control, see the [RBAC reference][1].

 ### Change admin user's password

-After you have [installed and configured sensuctl][12], you can change the admin user's password.
+After you have [configured sensuctl and authenticated][12], you can change the admin user's password.
 Run:

 {{< code shell >}}